Applying Author Styles

 This function increments i through any word characters,I’ve chosen the set of word characters here to cover property names (which use letters and the dash), numbers (which use the minus sign, numbers, periods), units (the percent sign), and colors (which use the hash sign).
 Real CSS values have a more complex syntax but this is enough for our browser. much like whitespace.
 But to return the parsed data, it stores where it started and extracts the substring it moved through.

 Parsing functions can fail.
-The word function we just wrote raises an exception if i hasn’t advanced though at least one character—otherwise it didn’t point at a word to begin with.You can add error text to the exception-raising code, too; I recommend doing that to help you debug problems.
+The word function we just wrote raises an exception if i hasn’t advanced through at least one character—otherwise it didn’t point at a word to begin with.You can add error text to the exception-raising code, too; I recommend doing that to help you debug problems.
 Likewise, to check for a literal colon (or some other punctuation character) you’d do this:

 def literal(self, literal):